Tennessee Civil Rights Attorney in Warren County

 The Civil Rights Act of 1964 was watershed legislation.
 The ‘64 law explicitly sought to protect rights like that of employment opportunity and housing, and banned discrimination on the basis of race, religion, gender, age and disability.

-Discrimination in Housing
+Fight Housing Discrimination in Tennessee

 No one can pursue their civil rights without reasonable access to a job.
 That’s why employment discrimination is a grave violation of our rights.
 It’s even less feasible to enjoy civil rights if we don’t have a roof over our heads, which is why the right to housing enjoys legal protection.
 It’s one thing to suspect, or even know, that your civil rights are being violated.
 It’s another to prove it in a court of law.
 Let’s consider a hypothetical example of a person denied the opportunity to rent an apartment on the basis of their skin color.